 You can use the Pharmacy Directory to find the network pharmacy you want to use.
-Our network has changed more than usual for 2021.
+There are changes to our network of pharmacies for next year.
 An updated Pharmacy Directory is located on our website at MedMutual.com/MAplaninfo.
-You may also call Customer Care for updated provider information or ask us to mail you a Pharmacy Directory.
-We strongly suggest that you review our current Pharmacy Directory to see if your pharmacy is still in our network.
-This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.
+You may also call Customer Care for updated provider information or to ask us to mail you a Pharmacy Directory.
+Please review the 2022 Pharmacy Directory to see which pharmacies are in our network.